App Development: User Guide

 You can designate a page as Server-driven by flick of a switch - rest of the page definition remains same.
 Once so marked, the app need not be generated/compiled and pushed to the app store.
 Once deployed, the changes take effect immediately.

 A page marked as Server-driven cannot have any flutter/dart code in it for handling interactivity.
-The page works with default behaviour in terms of navigation and flow.
+The page works with default behavior in terms of navigation and flow.
 ZOAPIIO offers considerable flexibility for handling such situations - see Server-driven UI.

 Label The page will usually have a human readable label, which is displayed with the page.